Here is a handy list with the very best things to do in Italy with kids.

 13. Let Your Kids Have Fun in Italy’s Adventure and Amusement Parks

-Talking of parks, let me tell you that in addition to aquaparks, Italy has some really great adventure and amusement parks which are able to keep a child of any age entertained for hours if not for days.
+Talking of parks, let me tell you that in addition to aquaparks, Italy has some really great adventure and amusement parks, too.
+Head to them with your kids for hours of fun.

 One of Italy’s most unusual and original amusement parks is Parco ai Pioppi.
-Built over 40 years by the owner of the adjacent osteria and restaurant, the park is great for both kids and adults.
-Plus, it is absolutely free to use as long as you are a client of the osteria or the restaurant.
+Built over 40 years by the owner of the adjacent open-air restaurant, this park is an exciting place for both parents and kids.
+Plus, it is absolutely free to use provided you have lunch at the restaurant.
+It serves honest local food at very reasonable prices.
+I will never forget riding the rollercoaster at Parco ai Piopi.
+It relies completely on kinetic energy and reaches over 100 km/h!

 You don’t have to go just to the largest and most expensive amusement parks in Italy though in order to have bags of fun with your kids.

 The country is dotted with small adventure parks where you can test yourself by walking on rope bridges between tall trees and ziplining from platform to platform set up high above the ground.
-Italian adventure parks usually offer different trails for the different age groups and both kids and adults can have a go at being Tarzan for a day.
+Italian adventure parks usually offer different trails for the different age groups and both kids and parents can have a go at being Tarzan for an hour or two.

 I loved the time we spent at the Le Fiorine Adventure Park in the Euganean Hills.
-I have to admit that the vertical net was scary and difficult to hang on to but the zip lines were an amazing experience.
+I have to admit that the vertical net was difficult for me to hang on to but the zip lines were an amazing experience.
 Full-on adrenaline!

 - The second idea in 3 Ideas for a Great Day Out in the Euganean Hills